Adam's Song: Writing and development

-Hoppus said the song's inspiration came from "reading a magazine where some teenage kid had killed himself and left a letter for his family."
-Online rumors purported that the song was inspired by a friend from Hoppus' high school years who committed suicide, or a play titled Adam's Letter (2005) that has the same focus, but was not written until years after the song's release.
+Additionally, the song drew inspiration from a magazine article Hoppus had read and found harrowing, about a student who had killed himself and left a note for his parents.
+Online rumors purported that the song was inspired by a friend from Hoppus' high school years who took his own life, or a play titled Adam's Letter (2005) that has the same focus, but was not written until years after the song's release.
 John Cosper, the writer behind Adam's Letter, said, "the naming of the central character was a coincidence.
 The name goes back to the original script; I had no knowledge of Blink-182 or their music at that time."
 In his memoir Can I Say, drummer Travis Barker wrote that the song's title was taken from a "sketch on Mr. Show about a band [Titannica] that writes a song with that name encouraging one particular fan to kill himself."
 David Cross, co-creator of Mr. Show, confirmed this, commenting, "They were fans of the show and that was a knowing tribute that I thought was pretty cool."

+Altogether, Hoppus viewed "Adam's Song" as a creative breakthrough.
+Writing it helped him overcome coming to grips with the fact that he struggled with depression and anxiety, and perhaps always had.
+He also felt something otherworldly about its creation, feeling as though he had leveled up in songwriting from nowhere: "[It] came together like a dream.
+Lightning in a bottle, a creation that felt beyond my ability as an artist.
+One of those rare moments where the song was always there waiting for me."